jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 #### Poor Extension Implementation

-Providing a contract that must be implemented without by test extensions without centralized control & review of the implementation leaves space for contributions that violate the expectations of that contract.
+Providing a contract that must be implemented by test extensions without centralized control & review of the implementation leaves space for contributions that violate the expectations of that contract.